mrismanaziz/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.